 Knowledge generated by R&D can flow from one organisation to other companies in the same sector, but in many cases the cutting-edge knowledge flows to other sectors, as well as public and charitable organisations.
 According to a study by the Office of Health Economics (OHE), this spill-over effect generated by pharmaceutical R&D is estimated to be more than double the return that is captured by the company actually making the pharmaceutical R&D investment.
 For more information visit Estimating pharmaceutical companies' value to the national economy case study on the OHE website.

-The following five sections present more information about the nature and current status of the research development within the pharmaceutical sector in the UK.
+The following sections present more information about the nature and current status of the research development within the pharmaceutical sector in the UK.